 As a landlord, it is your responsibility to check your prospective tenant's residential status on their registration card before they move into your property.
 You must also check that the card is in date.

-It is the tenant's responsibility to get their card from the Social Security Department.
+It is the tenant's responsibility to get their card from Customer and Local Services.

 Under the Control of Housing and Work Law there are categories which determine where you can live and work.
 A person's residential status will be printed on their registration card.